Beginner's Guide

 Moderate

-Colorful, charismatic, and relatively easy to breed.
-They can be territorial so need individual breeding cages.
-Several beautiful species and mutations to work with.
+Colorful, charismatic, and relatively easy to breed once properly paired.
+Peach-faced lovebirds are the most common beginner choice.
+They can be territorial, so each pair needs its own breeding cage rather than a colony setup.
+Several beautiful species and mutations are available to work with.

 Clutch: 4-6 eggsIncubation: 21-24 days